hallmar/Eurorack-Modules/Tvinna/readme.md

-# Aodijo x2 - a 2 input channel eurorack audio interface
+# Tvinna- a 2 input channel eurorack audio interface

 Simple 2 channel audio interface using the Teensy 3.2 to convert the i2s stream to a USB stream and into a computer.
 Mouser cart: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=84f3481d98